dev4press/gd-bbpress-tools/readme.txt

 This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some of the HTML elements based on the user role.
 [GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.

 == Upgrade Notice ==
-= 3.0 =
+= 3.1 =
-Various updates, improvements and fixes.
+Various updates and improvements.

 == Changelog ==
+= 3.1 - 2020.07.23 =
+* Improvements to the plugin readme file
+* Few more minor updates

 = 3.0.1 - 2020.05.13 =
 * Improvements to the plugin readme file
 * Fixed small issue with the new private prefix tweak